-WEBINAR RECORDING RADIATION EDUCATION, PAST AND FUTURE
+WEBINAR RECORDING RADIATION EDUCATION.
+PAST AND FUTURE

-UCLA, UC Irvine and JSPS to discuss future radiation governance.
+This symposium was held jointly by UCLA, UC Irvine and JSPS to discuss future radiation governance.
 It's been a decade since the Fukushima Daiichi nuclear disaster.
 Much of the knowledge gained from Japan's policy making and implementation could benefit the rest of the world and future generations.